photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 Pay close attention to changed directory and environment variable names.

-If your device meets the [requirements](#system-requirements), mostly the same installation instructions as for regular Linux servers apply otherwise.
+If your device meets the [requirements](#system-requirements), mostly the same installation instructions as for regular Linux servers apply.

 ### Getting Updates ###